1 (small 1 1/2 lb) chuck roast

 Top with fresh thyme, if using.
 It adds a gentle aromatic to the meat and a lovely look at the end.
 But it is not required to end up with pot roast goodness.

-Once the liquid arrives to a simmer, turn the heat to low and cover the pot, braising for 3 hours – do not boil the meat.
+Once the liquid comes to a simmer, turn the heat to low and cover the pot, braising for 3 hours – do not boil the meat.
+Check for the correct heat setting after 15 minutes in case your stove is running hot.

-After three hours, remove roast to a platter and tent loosely with foil.
-Use a slotted spoon and remove largest pieces of veggies to the platter with the meat.
-Surround the beef with veggies!
-Recover with the foil.
+After a total of three hours of cook time, remove roast to a platter.
+Use a slotted spoon and remove largest pieces of veggies to the platter, surrounding the meat.
+Tent loosely with foil while you make the gravy and smash those potatoes!

 Raise the heat to medium and let it go, stir frequently until the sauce reduces.
 Taste and adjust for salt and pepper.
 Pour into a gravy bowl.

-Serve with the pot gravy.
-You may want to make mashed potatoes as an excuse to eat more of the gravy.
+Serve the roast with the gravy.
+The mashed potatoes are a great excuse to eat more of the gravy.